MicrosoftDocs/azure-devops-docs/docs/report/sql-reports/stories-overview-report-agile.md

  **Required Permissions**

  To view the report, you must be assigned or belong to a group that has been assigned the **Browser** role in Reporting Services.
-For more information, see [Add users to team projects](../../setup-admin/add-users.md) or [Managing Permissions in Team Foundation Server](../../setup-admin/permissions.md).
+For more information, see [Grant permissions to view or create reports in TFS](../admin/grant-permissions-to-reports.md).

 <a name="Data"></a>
 ## Data in the report